elixir-lang/elixir/docs/6_other_topics.md

 All functions can be partially applied, except [Elixir's special forms](https://github.com/josevalim/elixir/tree/master/lib/elixir/special_forms.ex).

-## 6.2 Use
+## 6.3 Use

-`use` is a function intended to a common API for extension.
+`use` is a macro intended to a common API for extension.
 For instance, in order to use the `ExUnit` test framework that ships with Elixir, you simply need to use `ExUnit::Case` in your module:

     defmodule AssertionTest do
       use ExUnit::Case